The EITI operates at both the national and the international level.

 Following a decision by the EITI Board meeting in October 2016 it was agreed that implementing countries are required to make a financial contribution of USD 10,000 to the International Management of the EITI to help cover some of the support that they get from the international body.

-For contributions made by companies in 2017, please refer to worksheet 2 in this excel file.
+For contributions made by companies in 2018, please refer to the funding data available in excel on our page of audited accounts

 For further information about EITI funding, contact Finance Director Brynjar Wiersholm.